LucaMingarelli/compnet/README.md

 └─────────────────┴──────────┘
 ```

+This data is also accessible as a `pandas.Series` via the attribute `g.properties`.

 Denoting by $A$ the weighted adjacency matrix of the network with elements $A_{ij}$,
 the *gross*, *compressed*, and *excess* market sizes are respectively defined as